release-engineering/pom-manipulation-ext/guide/dep-manip.md

     org.foo:bar1:$propertyX
     org.foo:bar2:$propertyX

 And the REST source returns 1.0.rebuild-2 for bar1 and rebuild-4 for bar2.
 In this case PME will detect the clash and throw an error.
-It is possible to ensure PME will not update the property and continue by setting `propertyClashFails` to true.
+It is possible to configure PME so it will not update the property and continue by setting `propertyClashFails` to false (default: true).

 ### Dependency Relocations